1. The First Anglo-Burmese War began in __________.

 Explanation: Nepal saw it as a humiliating loss of sovereignty and territory.

-48. The Anglo-Nepalese War demonstrated that:
+48. The Anglo-Nepalese War demonstrated that__________.

 A) Nepal could defeat the British